 According to the 2021 roadway infrastructure report by the American Society of Civil Engineers (ASCE), 43% of public roadways are in poor or mediocre condition, costing drivers nearly $130 billion each year on vehicle repairs and associated costs.
 While many of us have experienced the negative effects of bad roads on our vehicles, what happens when these road defects and dangerous conditions cause car accidents and serious injuries?

-Rated among the best personal injury lawyers in America, the DC, MD, and VA, car accident attorneys of Regan Zambri Long can help you navigate a car accident resulting from roadway defects.
+Rated among the best personal injury lawyers in America, a Washington, DC car accident lawyer of Regan Zambri Long can help you navigate a car accident resulting from roadway defects.
 Call to schedule a free consultation today.

 Common dangerous road conditions that may lead to car crashes include:

-These poor road conditions impact how commuters can get to and from locations, especially in highly congested, urban areas like Washington, DC where car accidents not only can be fatal to other drivers but to pedestrians and bicyclists navigating these dangerous roadways.
+These poor road conditions impact how commuters can get to and from locations, especially in highly congested, urban areas like Washington, DC, where car accidents cannot only be fatal to other drivers but to pedestrians and bicyclists navigating these dangerous roadways.

 Issues with infrastructure are highly problematic and can cause car accidents in these highly-traveled areas.
 However, so too can secondary road conditions such as: